 4 U 2 Touch, Tactile Art Exhibition

-For our 40th Anniversary, CADArts are organising an exhibition, 4U2 TOUCH – Tactile Arts & Crafts, in the gallery at the Red House Museum during May 2018, aimed at the visually impaired but enjoyable by all who view these exhibitions.
+For our 40th Anniversary, CADArts organised an exhibition titled 4U2 TOUCH – Tactile Arts & Crafts, in the gallery at the Red House Museum during May 2018.
+The exhibition was aimed at the visually impaired but enjoyable by all who came to view.
 We have staged 2 successful events in the past which were both visually stunning.

 This is an exhibition in a Museum where the public are asked to touch the exhibits.
 Some members may remember the previous, Tactile Textiles in The Red House Museum, which was run for the same purpose? also a further one held at Highcliffe Castle, which displayed other forms.
 They were both so much enjoyed by our blind and partially sighted visitors that we felt that we would like celebrate our 40th with another similar event.

-We have had an amazing selection of entries and the exhibition looks wonderful.
-Opening tomorrow Saturday 28th April by the Mayor of Christchurch.
-Visitors welcome.
+We had an amazing selection of entries and the exhibition looked wonderful.
+Opening was on Saturday 28th April by the Mayor of Christchurch.
+Visitors welcomed.